zguiyang/bookMarketKit/CONTRIBUTING.md

-# Contributing to Book Market Kit
+# Contributing to Bookmark

-Thank you for considering contributing to Book Market Kit!
+Thank you for considering contributing to Bookmark!
 We welcome all kinds of contributions, including bug reports, feature requests, documentation improvements, and code.

 ## How to Contribute